Divvikai/Divvikai/README.md

-👋 Hi, I'm [Your Name].
+👋 Hi, I'm DivvikAI.
 I'm a Mechatronics and AI engineering student with a passion for Robotics and Autonomous Systems.

 👀 I'm interested in Robotics, AI, Autonomous Systems, and Open Source Projects.